 Quick Readings on Tarotsmith.net

 Roots and Compatibility

-Like horoscopes, tarot reading is compatible with all religious paths because its purpose is to enhance the power of the contact you have with your god, angel, soul, or spiritual center.
-You call upon your own power, your soul, spiritual guardian, or god.
+Like horoscopes, tarot reading is compatible with all religions and sensible spiritual paths because its role is to enhance your connection with your spiritual center.
 Tarot cards are like a mirror which reflects your own intentions.

-Though the tarot deck has historical roots as a Medieval card game, the Gnostic symbolism contained in the deck cannot be dismissed as mere coincidence.
+Though the tarot deck has historical roots as a Medieval card game, the Gnostic symbolism contained in the deck cannot easily be dismissed as coincidence.
 The Major Arcana have been likened to everything from tribal gods to human archetypes to the various stages of personal development.
 The Tarot deck has been adapted to incorporate everything from the Kabbala to the Periodic Table of Elements.
-The beauty of the cards is that it does not matter which system one believes or chooses to follow.
-The revelations that can come from tarot readings are unlimited.
+The beauty of the cards is that it does not matter which system one believes in or chooses to follow.

 Courts are the 4 cards traditionally depicting the royal characters of King, Queen, Knight, and Page – or sometimes Knight, Queen, Prince, and Princess.
 This section of the deck is seen by some readers as the section that represents actual people in a person’s life.
 Pips were traditionally depicted as numbered collections of suit items, but after the Rider-Waite deck, most tarot decks show depictions of certain scenarios of ordinary events and themes in life.